 - Chia Seeds.
 Another super food!
 These cutie seeds pack a wallop of fiber and omega-3s in a low calorie package.

 - Vanilla Protein Powder.
 Adding protein powder is the best, easiest way to create a high-protein snack that’s still reasonably low calorie.
 You can use any vanilla protein powder you enjoy.
 (Garden of Life, About Time, Bob’s Red Mill, and Optimum Nutrition are my favorites.)
+For a dairy-free version, use a protein powder without whey.

 - Honey.
 Just 2 tablespoons are all you need for perfectly sweet protein balls.
 Feel free to add more to taste (you’ll want to add more protein powder or oats if the dough feels too sticky and lose).